• Skip to primary navigation

 2. Don’t write from a place of fear

-Belief is the key to freelance writing success, or any success for that matter.
+Belief is the key to freelance writing success.

-If you don’t believe that you’re worth more, nor will anyone else.
-If you don’t believe that you can pull off this assignment, then why should an editor?
+If you don’t believe you’re worth more, nor will anyone else.
+If you don’t believe you can pull off this assignment, then why should an editor?

-You haven’t ever written a feature article before and an editor’s just handed you an assignment.
+You haven’t ever written a feature article before and an editor just handed you an assignment.
 That’s great!
 Don’t be afraid of how you’re going to pull it off.
 Instead, think of it as a paid opportunity to learn.
 Go online, ask other writers, read as many feature articles as you can.
 You wanted this, remember?
 This is your opportunity to shine.
-So go ahead and learn everything you can about writing a feature article and then write the best one you can.
+So, learn everything you can about writing a feature article and then write the best one you can.

 3. Know the opportunity cost of everything you do

-Is it really worth spending five hours writing a profile for $100 when you could be spending three of those hours with your family and two on your novel?
+Is it really worth spending five hours writing a profile for $100 when you could spend three hours with your family and two on your novel?
+Or pitching to land better-paying assignments?

 4. Always keep your long-term goals in mind

-When faced with the question of whether or not to take on work, it’s always important to keep the bigger picture in mind.
+When deciding whether to take on work, it’s always important to keep the big picture in mind.

 Every writer’s definition of freelance writing success is different, because everyone has different dreams and aspirations.
 What are yours?

 There are no good or bad decisions in writing or freelancing.
 There are only good or bad decisions for you.
-Whether you take the right decisions is going to be key in determining whether five, ten, or fifteen years from now, you have the career you’re dreaming of.
+The decisions you make today will be the key to determining what kind of career you’ll have five, ten, or fifteen years from now.
+So don’t expect perfection, don’t underestimate the power of personal responsibility, and make sure you to believe in yourself, so others can, too.

 FREE RESOURCE: